ekstroem/HomePi/doorbell/hardware.md

 | Orange  | Orange |
 | Gold    | Gold   |

+Any two resistors where one has roughly have the resistance of the other would work.

-I was not aware of this when I threw the circut together the first time and the 5 V did not fry my RPi.
-I tried using the 3.3 V as input to the receiver but then I could not receive any signals from the door bell.
+I was not aware of the need for a voltage divider when I threw the circut together the first time and the 5 V did luckily not fry my RPi but I'm not taking any chances so I added the voltage divider.
+To be honest I throught that since the RPi GPIO can provide 5 V by itself that it also could take 5 V. Apparently not.
+I tried using the 3.3 V as input to the receiver but then I could not receive any signals from the door bell, so I'm not sure if the 433 receiver works correctly when it is underpowered (maybe not a big surprise there).

 Specifically I connect pin 13 on the RPi to the 5 VCC on the receiver.

-For the antenna I took a 20 cm long wire coiled up around a pencil and attached it to the receiver.
+For the antenna I took a 50 cm long wire coiled up around a pencil and attached it to the receiver.
+There are probably something clever you could do with computing the ideal length, but I didn't.

 ###